logo academy

 Here are the conditions:

-• There are 4 Byzantine generals, each with his own army, surrounding a fortress.
+• There are four Byzantine generals, each with his army, surrounding a fortress

 • They have two options: attack or retreat

-• The decision must be unanimous and the move carried out in coordination.
+• The decision must be unanimous, and the move must be coordinated.

 • They can send messages to each other to communicate the decision